 The other aspect of the Henry .45-70 — common to all the company’s wares — is that it does not have the dreaded cross-bolt safety (we’ll throw in an amen).
 This unfortunate side-effect of our warning-labels-on-buckets society might give lawyers a case of screaming abdabs, but for lever purists it's bliss.
 The safety conscious should fear not, because the gun is still secure to carry chambered, hammer down, thanks to a transfer-bar safety.
 In turn, the rifle is virtually ready to go the moment you are.

-Just last year, Black Hills Ammunition released the first rifle round of its popular Honey Badger line.
+In recent times, Black Hills Ammunition released the first rifle round of its popular Honey Badger line.
 What chambering did they choose for the monometal wonder?
 Why the .45-70 Government, of course.
 Not only is this a testament to the longevity of the cartridge, but the growing potential of the caliber.

 From relatively mild Black Hills’ 405-grain Cowboy Action to Hornady’s moderate 250-grain Leverevolution to hot Buffalo Bore 300-grain Magnum Lever-Action, ammo is abundant.
 So are bullet weights and styles, ranging from 250 to 500 grains.
 Shooters have the option of soft lead, hard-cast lead, jacketed hollow point, polymer tipped hollow point, monometal, etc. You won’t run short on shooting fodder.

 However, .45-70 ammunition deserves a word of caution — not all of it works for all guns.

 Given the longevity of the cartridge and firearms and ammunition advancements, some guns can’t handle what a particular round brings to the table.
 For instance, an old Springfield Trapdoor would pop like a firecracker with most modern ammunition.
 And some of the hotter and heavier dangerous-game loads will do the same to a lever-action.
 Heck, some won’t even chamber due to length.